 When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Your device makes excellent coffee, but unfortunately, it can’t do everything.
-One of those things is to clean itself—that’s something you need to do.
+One of those things is to clean itself; that’s something you need to do.

 Cleaning a Nespresso coffee maker involves two processes.
-Regular cleaning removes coffee oils and other residues, and occasional descaling removes limescale buildup, which affects the machine’s performance.
-Use Nespresso’s descaling solution or another coffee descaler, or make your own.
+Regular cleaning removes coffee oils and other residues, while occasional descaling removes limescale buildup, which can affect the machine’s performance.

 How to Clean a Nespresso Machine (For Better Coffee at Home)